-“No individual should be forced out of their profession solely because of her religious beliefs,” said Eric Rassbach, National Litigation Director at the Becket Fund for Religious Liberty.
+“No individual should be forced out of their profession solely because of her religious beliefs,” said Eric Rassbach, National Litigation Director at Becket Law.
 “Counselors refer clients elsewhere all the time for personal, financial, or ethical reasons, and referrals for religious reasons should be treated no differently,” he added.

-The Becket Fund submitted a friend-of-the-court brief in the case, making arguments that the court ultimately adopted under the Free Exercise Clause.
-The Becket Fund also assisted with Ms. Ward’s primary brief.
+Becket submitted a friend-of-the-court brief in the case, making arguments that the court ultimately adopted under the Free Exercise Clause.
+Becket also assisted with Ms. Ward’s primary brief.

 Julea Ward was a graduate student in the counseling program at Eastern Michigan University.
 With just four classes remaining until graduation, and a 3.91 grade point average, Ward was required to complete a counseling practicum, in which she counseled clients under the supervision of a faculty member.
 Ward made clear that she was willing to counsel homosexual clients on a variety of matters, but that her religious beliefs would forbid her from affirming their same-sex relationships.